web-platform-tests/rfcs/rfcs/test262_integration.md

 *   **Default Behavior:** By default, `wpt run` will **not** look for the Test262 directory and will **not** include its tests in the run.
 *   **Opt-in Flag:** A new command-line flag, `--test262`, will be added to `wpt run`.
-*   **Flag Behavior:** When the `--test262` flag is present, `wpt` will verify that the Test262 source directory exists.
-If the directory is missing, `wpt` will raise an error with instructions on how to sync the code (as described in the "Acquiring Test262 Source Code" section).
-If present, it will include the Test262 tests **in addition to** the standard WPT tests discovered.
+*   **Flag Behavior:** When the `--test262` flag is present, `wpt` will ensure the Test262 source code is present, fetching it automatically if possible (as described in "Acquiring Test262 Source Code").
+It will then include the Test262 tests **in addition to** the standard WPT tests discovered.
 *   **CI Integration:** CI systems can explicitly enable Test262 runs by adding this flag to their configuration, after ensuring the source has been acquired.

 ## Alternatives Considered

 ### Using `--test-types=test262`

-One alternative would be to treat Test262 as a new "test type" within `wptrunner`, discoverable via a flag like `--test-types=test262`.
+One alternative would be to treat Test262 as a new "test type" within `wpt`, discoverable via a flag like `--test-types=test262`.

 *   **Reason for Rejection:** This approach was rejected because Test262 tests are fundamentally different from other WPT test types (e.g., `testharness`, `reftest`).
 They do not live in the WPT repository, have their own unique metadata format (YAML frontmatter), and require a completely different harness and server setup.
 A new, dedicated `--test262` flag provides a clearer separation of concerns.
 It explicitly signals that the user is opting into a distinct, large, and externally managed test suite, rather than just another flavor of a standard WPT test.
 This explicitness also leads to a cleaner implementation, as the logic for acquiring and locating the external test suite can be cleanly tied to a single, unambiguous flag.